frontity-demos/tutorial-hello-frontity/README.md

 ### » Frontity Channels 🌎

-We have different channels at your disposal where you can find information about the project, discuss about it and get involved:
+We'd love for you to be part of our ever-growing community.
+There are a variety of different ways in which you can find information about the project, discuss about it, and contribute to it.

-- 📖 **[Docs](https://docs.frontity.org)**: this is the place to learn how to build amazing sites with Frontity.
+* **📖  [Docs](https://docs.frontity.org):** this is the place to learn how to build amazing sites with Frontity.
-- 👨‍👩‍👧‍👦 **[Community](https://community.frontity.org/)**: use our forum to [ask any questions](https://community.frontity.org/c/dev-talk-questions), feedback and meet great people.
-This is your place too to share [what are you building with Frontity](https://community.frontity.org/c/showcases)!
+* **👨‍👩‍👧‍👦  [Community forum]((https://community.frontity.org/)):** join our forum and ask questions, share your knowledge, give us feedback and tell us how we're doing, and meet other cool Frontity people.
+We'd also love to know about what you're building with Frontity, so please do swing by the [forum](https://community.frontity.org/) and tell us about your projects.
-- 🐞 **[GitHub](https://github.com/frontity/frontity)**: we use GitHub for bugs and pull requests.
-Questions are answered in the [community forum](https://community.frontity.org/)!
+* **🐞  Contribute:** we use [GitHub](https://github.com/frontity/frontity) for bugs and pull requests.
+See our [Contributing](https://docs.frontity.org/contributing) section to find out how you can help develop Frontity, or improve the documentation.
-- 🗣 **Social media**: a more informal place to interact with Frontity users, reach out to us on [Twitter](https://twitter.com/frontity).
+* **🗣  Social media**: interact with other Frontity users.
+Reach out to us on [Twitter](https://twitter.com/frontity).
+Mention us in your tweets about Frontity and what you're building by using **`@frontity`** or **`#frontity`**.
-- 💌 **Newsletter**: do you want to receive the latest framework updates and news?
-Subscribe [here](https://frontity.org/)
+* 💌  **Newsletter:** do you want to receive the latest news about Frontity and find out as soon as there's an update to the framework?
+Subscribe to our [newsletter](https://frontity.org/#newsletter).

-### » Get involved 🤗

-Got questions or feedback about Frontity?
-We'd love to hear from you.
-Use our [community forum](https://community.frontity.org) yo ! ❤️

-Frontity also welcomes contributions.
-There are many ways to support the project!
-If you don't know where to start, this guide might help → [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute)
+Wondering why should get involved?
+Read [**this article**](https://opensource.guide/how-to-contribute/#why-contribute-to-open-source) about contributing to open source software.